 Starting immediately, residential rates will decrease from $9.56 per MMBTU to $7.14 per MMBTU.

 Northern District Public Service Commissioner Brandon Presley said his office received a tip the utility was overcharging customers.
-Upon reviewing the rates, he found the gas system set its rates higher than its actual cost of business, which it's not supposed to do.
+Upon reviewing the rates, he found the gas system set its rates higher than its actual cost of business, which it’s not supposed to do, he said.

 “By law, they can only charge what they have evidenced is their cost,” Presley told the Daily Journal on Wednesday.

-Until that cost can be determined, the city and the PSD agreed to set the rate at the most recent figure on file at the PSD which is $7.14 per MMBTU.
+Until that cost can be determined, the city and the PSC agreed to set the rate at the most recent figure on file at the PSC, which is $7.14 per MMBTU.
 The utility must submit a new rate plan before that amount will change.
 Presley said it could go up or down.

 Presley further stated the utility had some $3.3 million in the bank from years of overcharging.
 He hinted a refund to customers could be warranted.